What Is Sleepwalking?

 - Nighttime seizures

-- Obstructive sleep apnea (a condition in which you briefly stop breathing during sleep)
+- Obstructive sleep apnea (when you briefly stop breathing during sleep)

-- Psychiatric disorders, for example, posttraumatic stress disorder, panic attacks, or dissociative states, such as multiple personality disorder
+- Psychiatric disorders like posttraumatic stress disorder, panic attacks, or dissociative states, such as multiple personality disorder